• Modern UX

 Login (Optional)

-Unlike classic terminals, Warp asks you to sign up and log in to use the app.
-This is more in line with what we might expect from cloud-based apps like Figma or GitHub.
+Unlike classic terminals, you can login to Warp.
+This is more in line with what you might expect from cloud-based apps like Figma or GitHub.

 While you are able to use Warp without logging in, the best experience comes from being signed-in.
 Your unique login: